The following information may be helpful when comparing programs:

 What will students earn upon completing the program?

-In addition to a Certificate of Completion, P.A.C.E. students graduate with 1000 hours of on-the-job training and between nine and 12 transferable college credits.
+In addition to a Certificate of Completion, P.A.C.E. students graduate with 1000 hours of on-the-job training and between six and twelve college credits.

 What You Need To Consider When Choosing A Post-Secondary Educational Program